davitomix/ImgSliderModule/README.md

 # Easy-Slider.

-> This is  project based on a basic module to easly implement image sliders with predefined and custom transition effects.
+> This is  project based on a basic module to easly implement a simple horizontal slider.

 ![screenshot](./ok.gif)

 ## Usage

-- Coming soon. :construction_worker:
+- ... :construction_worker:

 ## Built With